mttschltz/kittythinks/content/food-security-resources.md

 > _Seven out of 10 Venezuelans report that food is always available.
 However, access to food is difficult as the prices are too high when compared to household income._

 Another example of changing consumer food behaviour is the recent COVID-19 pandemic.
 Especially in locked down, developed countries, people shifted what they consumed and how much of it.\
 Interestingly, two contrary behaviours emerged: there were significant increases in the consumption of vegetables, fruit and flour, but also in sweet and snackable foods.
+This phenomenon may indicate that it is hard to legislate in a way that will change behaviour in the desired direction.

+When examining _deliberate_ efforts to change dietary consumption, we may look at soda taxes.